-Shampooing is important for all hair types- myth* daily washing will dry hair out, or make it oilier.* Facts, daily shampooing actually returns moisture to the hair and cleanse out any old styling products or build up on the scalp which prevents vital nutrients.
+Shampooing is important for all hair types.
+Growing up I'm sure you have heard the myth "daily washing will dry your hair out, or make it oilier."
+In fact, daily shampooing actually returns moisture to the hair and cleanse out any old styling products or build up on the scalp which prevents vital nutrients.
+Moisture is key but we will touch on that next post.
 How frequent you need to shampoo ultimately depends on your texture and how you style it.

 Type 4 hair, you have a natural oily scalp.
 Have you ever felt like your hair seems to always looks and feel dry?
 And in most times you end up oiling the scalp even more creating a vicious cycle of clogging the pours?
 This is due to the hairs’ coils preventing nutrients from the scalp distributing evenly throughout the hair.
 The key is extra moisture, NOT OIL!
 Wash your hair at least one to two times weekly with a good protein-based shampoo.
 Your hair is made up of proteins such as shea butter, glycerin sulfur or carotene with adding more of these it will strengthen and build elasticity in the hair shaft.